bioinfo-ut/Y-mer/README.md

-ALMOST MODIFICATED!
 # Y-mer

 **Y-mer**  is a tool for determining human Y chromosome haplogroups from ultra-low-coverage (0.005-1x with high confidence) sequence data using Y chromosome-specific k-mers.
-Its workflow allows users either
+Its workflow allows users either:

-- to create and train their own models from high-coverage reference sequences, or
+- to create their own models from high-coverage reference sequences, or
-- to use already tested models
+- to use existing models for prediction of haplogroups

-Y-mer will use either mapped (.bam) or unmapped (.fastq) sequence data as input and return the most supported haplogroup names in its output, along with statistical evidence for the support.
+When used for prediction, the Y-mer needs either mapped (.bam) or unmapped (.fastq) sequence data as input and will return the most likely haplogroup names in its output, along with statistical evidence for the support.

 ---
 ## 📖 Citation

 Puurand T, Möls M, Kaplinski L, Maal K, Krjutskov K, Salumets A, Kivisild T, Remm M. (2025).